 A furnace is a more powerful heating system

 and is necessary for certain chillier climates.
-That’s because a heat pump has issues when the weather hits about 40 degrees Fahrenheit (4.4 degrees Celsius.
-As odd as it sounds, during cold weather, a heat pump is purposed to extract heat from the outside air and use it to warm the inside air.
-Just because the air outside feels cold, there is still a sufficient amount of heat for the heat pump to function well, but at extremely low temperatures there is not sufficient heat available outside to heat the air inside to high enough temperatures needed to keep warm.
-So while a heat pump may work perfectly during the cooler temperatures for someone in Orlando, someone living in upstate New York with a heat pump would probably also need a furnace for the more extreme temperatures.
-If you’re living in those colder climates without a furnace to kick in during freezing temperatures, a heat pump may run for hours trying to make your home warm enough for comfort.
+That’s because a heat pump has difficulty when the weather hits about 40 degrees Fahrenheit (4.4 degrees Celsius.
+As strange as it sounds, during cold weather, a heat pump is purposed to extract heat from the outdoors and use it to heat the inside air.
+Just because the air outside feels cold, there is still plenty of available heat for the heat pump to function well, but at extremely low temperatures there is not enough heat available outside to heat the air inside to high enough temperatures needed to keep warm.
+So while a heat pump may be great during the cooler temperatures for someone in Orlando, someone living in upstate New York with a heat pump would probably also need a furnace for the more extreme temperatures.
+If you don’t have a furnace that kicks in when the freezing temperatures hit, the heat pump can run for hours trying to keep your home warm enough.

 How to achieve maximum efficiency with your heat pump

-In some areas, heat pumps can function with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s native temperature to heat and cool.
+In certain areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment because it is not burning fossil fuels and, instead, uses the Earth’s native temperature to heat and cool.
 This is a fantastic alternative for specific northern areas, but more land must be available in order to install the necessary piping for a geothermal system.

-We know, we know – you didn’t need another thing to think about when it comes to home comfort; but, remember, it’s important to review the pros and cons of each heating and cooling system so you don’t end up investing in a system that doesn’t work when extreme temperatures hit, or investing in two systems when one would suffice.
+Just what you needed – one more thing to think about when it comes to your home comfort; but, remember, it’s important to review the pros and cons of each heating and cooling system so you don’t end up investing in a system that doesn’t work when extreme temperatures hit, or investing in multiple systems when one would suffice.

 If you still aren’t convinced which system is best for your home, call Air Engineers Service Experts to schedule

 a no-charge in-home quote.
-We are available to answer any and all of your questions to help you make the right choice for your home.
+We are available to answer any and all of your questions to make sure you make the right decision for your home.